Minoan snake goddess figurines: Interpretations

 Emily Bonney regards the figures as reflective of Syrian religion which had a brief impact on Crete, when "the elites at Knossos emulated Syrian iconography as an assertion of their access to exotic knowledge and control of trade."

 The figurines are probably (according to Burkert) related to the Paleolithic traditions regarding women and domesticity.
 The figurines have also been interpreted as showing a mistress of animals-type goddess and as a precursor to Athena Parthenos, who is also associated with snakes.

-Detail of the larger Knossos figure; the parts below this are reconstructed.

-The serpent is often symbolically associated with the renewal of life because it sheds its skin periodically.
-A similar belief existed in the ancient Mesopotamians and Semites, and appears also in Hindu mythology.
-However, Martin P. Nilsson noticed that in the Minoan religion the snake was the protector of the house, as it later appears also in Greek religion.
+Martin P. Nilsson states that in the Minoan religion the snake was the protector of the house, as it later appears also in Greek religion.
 Within the Greek Dionysiac cult it signified wisdom and was the symbol of fertility.

 Barry Powell suggested that the "snake goddess" reduced in legend into a folklore heroine was Ariadne (whose name might mean "utterly pure" or "the very holy one"), who is often depicted surrounded by Maenads and satyrs.
 Hans Georg Wunderlich related the snake goddess with the Phoenician Astarte (virgin daughter).
 She was the goddess of fertility and sexuality and her worship was connected with an orgiastic cult.
 Her temples were decorated with serpentine motifs.
 In a related Greek myth Europa, who is sometimes identified with Astarte in ancient sources, was a Phoenician princess whom Zeus abducted and carried to Crete.
 Evans tentatively linked the snake goddess with the Egyptian snake goddess Wadjet but did not pursue this connection.
 Statuettes similar to the "snake goddess" type identified as "priest of Wadjet" and "magician" were found in Egypt.